 We can all benefit from spiritual women’s empowerment.

 Realize one’s true spiritual potential.
 Use one’s feminine power to come together and create a powerful force that can bring transformation in the world today.
-Women can support and pacify each other like no other man can ever think of doing.
-Instead of wasting one’s time competing with men, women should come together, strengthen our true feminine qualities and work productively.
+Women can support and pacify each other as no other man can ever think of doing.
+Instead of wasting one’s time competing with men, women should come together, strengthen their true feminine qualities and work productively.

 All scriptures in the world speak about the exalted position of the woman.
 Great saints and seers emphasized this.